I know you will make Mama proud. You and your sister will make our name famous!

 His rambling worries continued to rant inside his head.
 A car horn blared at him.
 He hadn’t seen the light change.

-What?
-How??
+What the… No, no, no, no!
 They could not have known anything yet.
 I just found it.
 What is going on?

 “What is this about?”
 Vic spoke loud enough to make them both jump at his sudden appearance.